sivart213/impedance_analysis/.github/old_so.md

 # Copilot Instructions

 ## Standing Orders
+### General Principles
+1. **Succinctness**:
+   - **Trigger**: When generating a response.
+   - **Action**: Prefer succinct responses over verbose ones.
+For code, always be concise.
+For requests, usually be concise.
+If the response would be almost identical to the existing code, indicate the similarity and seek clarification instead of returning unchanged code.

+2. **Current Code Preference**:
+   - **Trigger**: When referencing code.
+   - **Action**: Prefer typed or current code (provided from file or highlights) over response history.
+Avoid using historical versions of the code unless explicitly requested.

+3. **Limited Assumptions**:
+   - **Trigger**: When interpreting user requests.
+   - **Action**: Make limited assumptions about the user's intent.
+Focus on the specific request and avoid inferring additional changes or modifications unless explicitly stated.
 ### Standing Order 1
 - **Trigger**: When generating or adding a comment.
 - **Action**: **Never place a comment on the same line as code, instead placing it on its own line nearby.
 This is a critical rule and must be followed without exception.**